equuleus/xmrig/README.md

 File "xmrig.exe" to "CPU" folder (if you want to use "CPU"), file "xmrig-nvidia.exe" to "NVIDIA" folder (if you want to use "NVIDIA") and "xmrig-amd.exe" to "AMD" folder (if you want to use "AMD").

-Of course, change "WALLET", "ID", "EMAIL", "PROGRAM_CPU_PARAMETERS", "PROGRAM_NVIDIA_PARAMETERS", "PROGRAM_AMD_PARAMETERS", "PROGRAM_CPU_DIFF", "PROGRAM_NVIDIA_DIFF" and "PROGRAM_AMD_DIFF" in a CMD-file to your personal settings at your choice.
+Of course, change base parameters, stored in CMD-file, like: "WALLET", "ID", "EMAIL", "PROGRAM_CPU_PARAMETERS", "PROGRAM_NVIDIA_PARAMETERS", "PROGRAM_AMD_PARAMETERS", "PROGRAM_CPU_DIFF", "PROGRAM_NVIDIA_DIFF" and "PROGRAM_AMD_DIFF" in a CMD-file to your personal settings at your choice.
 Good luck!

 No one known bug currently.